joelvaneenwyk/alt-snap-windows/AltSnap.md

 - Fixed: The LowLevelMouseProc@12 should never have been exported by `hooks.dll`because it is only internally used.
 It does not change anything for the user but fixes potential vulnerabilities.
-- Fixed: The scroll action is no more disabled on non full screen windows when they have no system menu.
+- Fixed: The scroll action is no more disabled on non-fullscreen windows when they have no system menu.
 It fixes problems with VS Code and Discord.
 - Fixed: The cursor will no longer be unconditionally unclipped when releasing Shift or Ctrl keys.